TaxoPress/TaxoPress/readme.txt

 == Changelog ==

 * Version 2.0-beta7 :
-	* Add an option for restore old page "Manage terms"
+	* Add an option for restore old feature "Manage terms"
-	* Add an option for restore old page "Related posts"
+	* Add an option for restore old feature "Related posts"
 	* Remove "Clean DB" and "Rename slugs" in manage terms
+	* Remove "include cat" on "Related Posts" settings
+	* Optimize function "Related posts"
+	* Reorganize admin for have a tab features with all features available
 * Version 2.0-beta6 :
 	* Add Japanese translation (thanks - kazuhisa)
 	* Fix a bug with search and taxonomy param for mass edit terms. (ticket #233)